 Other companies that, as of this writing, offer automatic investment plans with low or no opening minimums include USAA, Heartland Funds and Monetta Mutual Funds.
 There are certainly others.
 If you have a company you’d recommend, share it in the comments below.

 The biggest downside of this investment strategy is that small balances could be subject to extra fees not assessed of bigger customers.
 However, even if you’re able to swing a big initial deposit, an automatic investment plan can be a smart choice.
 It puts your savings on autopilot and helps ensure you’ll be putting money away month after month or quarter after quarter.

-Look for online firms that welcome small-time investors
+Look to online firms that welcome small-time investors

 There are two ways to buy stocks when you don’t have much cash, and we’ll start by talking about the most familiar one: online brokerages.

 While some online brokerages have minimum deposits to open an account, those that do typically keep them low.
-Others, such as ShareBuilder, have no upfront minimum requirements.
+Others, such as ShareBuilder 401k, have no upfront minimum requirements.
 Once you open your account, these companies make money by charging a commission for every trade.

-If you want to try an online brokerage, Barron’s published a list of their top picks for 2014.
-You can also look at the firms on our Online Brokerage page.
+If you want to try an online brokerage, Barron’s published a list of their top picks for 2016.
+You can also look at the firms on our Best Online Broker page.
 Or, if you want to skip the fees, keep reading for a cheaper way to buy stocks.

 Buy stocks directly from a company

 You may think the only way to buy stocks is to go through a brokerage, but direct purchase plans are an easy way to get your shares straight from the source.
 These plans are how big companies sell stocks directly to investors.